AraBlocks/ara-reward-protocol/README.md

 ### Introduction

 AFP defines a set of extensible classes in Javascript and objects in Proto which enable peers of a distributed service to communicate about and define a statement of work for that service.
-AFP also provides a default implementation using gRPC servers/clients in Javascript, as well as a streaming implementation using duplexify.
+AFP also provides a default implementation using gRPC servers/clients in Javascript, as well as a duplex streaming implementation.

 A [farmer](#farmer) would extend the AFP Farmer class to define that farmer’s specifications for generating a quote for a task, validating a peer for a task, and signing and validating an agreement for a task.
 The farmer could then use the default gRPC implementation to broadbast their availability to complete a task.